Family Physician

 The related legislation is shown below.
 If there are multiple related legislations, select a certification heading to learn about each one.

-Physicians and surgeons assess the physical, mental and psychosocial condition of individuals to establish a diagnosis; assist individuals to make informed choices about medical and surgical treatments; treat physical, mental and psychosocial conditions; promote wellness, injury avoidance, disease prevention and cure through research and education; and engage in research, education and administration with respect to health.
-Osteopaths use manual techniques to assess, diagnose and treat diseases, disorders and dysfunctions of the body's structure.
+Physicians and surgeons assess the physical, mental, and psychosocial condition of individuals to establish a diagnosis.
+They assist individuals to make informed choices about medical and surgical treatments.
+They treat physical, mental, and psychosocial conditions.
+They promote wellness, injury avoidance, disease prevention, and cures through research and education.
+They also engage in research, education, and administration with respect to health.
+Osteopaths use manual techniques to assess, diagnose, and treat diseases, disorders, and dysfunctions of the body’s structure.

 For information on what you need and other details, visit the certification profile Physician, Surgeon and Osteopath.